Hurricane Chris (rapper): 2010–present: Releasing music and other ventures

 After releasing several mixtapes and singles between mid-2010 and early 2012, Chris released his single, titled "Bend It Over" (oftentimes incorrectly titled as "Bend It Ova") on March 12, 2012.
 On January 2, 2013, Chris released his new mixtape, titled Caniac.
 On May 11, 2014, Chris released his single, titled "Ratchet".
 The song features guest appearances from Lil Boosie.

 On August 21, 2015, Chris released his new single, called "Sections".
 The song features guest appearance from Ty Dolla Sign.
 On September 4, Chris released his new mixtape, titled Hurricane Season.
 The tape features productions from DJ Mustard, Hitmaka, DubMagic Roe and Drumma Boy, among others.

-On September 4, 2025, Chris collaborated on the track POPPIN’ MY S***, featured on Justin Bieber’s album SWAG II.
-The song gained attention upon release and has been highlighted by fans as one of the standout songs from the album.
+On September 5, 2025, Chris collaborated on the track POPPIN’ MY S***, featured on Justin Bieber’s album SWAG II.

 Personal life

+In 2020, Dooley was arrested and charged with the June 19th, 2020 murder of Danzeria Farris Jr in Shreveport, Louisiana.
+Throughout the trial, Dooley maintained his innocence claiming that Farris was attempting to steal his Mercedes-Benz and that he acted in self defense.
+On March 14th, 2023, Dooley was found not guilty of the crime.

 Dooley has one child, a son born in 2013.